 Debt-to-Income Ratio Calculator: How to Calculate DTI for Mortgage 2025

-Quick Answer: Your debt-to-income ratio (DTI) = Total monthly debt payments รท Gross monthly income.
-Most lenders require DTI below 43% for conventional loans, though some allow up to 50%.
-A lower DTI = higher approval odds and better rates.
+Quick Answer: Your debt-to-income ratio (DTI) is Total monthly debt payments ÷ Gross monthly income.
+In 2025, most lenders want DTI ≤ 43%, though strong borrowers can sometimes be approved up to 50%.
+The lower your DTI, the higher your approval odds and the better your rate.

 Your debt-to-income ratio (DTI) is one of the most important numbers in mortgage lending.
 It determines whether you qualify for a loan, how much you can borrow, and what interest rate you'll get.